Spoonmaker's Diamond: History

-The Naive Fisherman
+The naive fisherman

 According to one tale, a poor fisherman in Istanbul near Yenikapi was wandering idly, empty-handed, along the shore when he found a shiny stone among the litter, which he turned over and over, not knowing what it was.
 After carrying it about in his pocket for a few days, he stopped by the jewelers' market, showing it to the first jeweler he encountered.
 The jeweler took a casual glance at the stone and appeared uninterested, saying "It's a piece of glass, take it away if you like, or if you like I'll give you three spoons.
 You brought it all the way here, at least let it be worth your trouble."
 What was the poor fisherman to do with this piece of glass?
 What's more, the jeweler had felt sorry for him and was giving three spoons.
 He said okay and took the spoons, leaving in their place an enormous treasure.
 It is said that for this reason the diamond came to be named "The Spoonmaker's Diamond".
 Later, the diamond was bought by a vizier on behalf of the Sultan (or, by a less likely version, it was the vizier who dealt directly with the fisherman).

 Variant versions, published in some Istanbul Travel guides, describe the original finder as "a farmer who found it on the ground, and who sold it to a dealer" from whom it eventually "came to a Sultan in the 17th century".

 According to still other tales, the name is derived from the finder having actually been a spoonmaker, or that the diamond was given this name because it resembled the bowl of a spoon.